-Your pelvic floor is actually comprised of three layers of muscles (14 muscles in total), which form a sling at the bottom of your core (or the “floor of the core”).
+Your pelvic floor is comprised of three layers of muscles (14 muscles in total), which form a sling at the bottom of your core (or the “floor of the core”).
 Yes — your pelvic floor muscles are critical core muscles, even though they are often not the first to come to mind when we think of the core.

 A well-functioning pelvic floor is responsible for:

-- Aiding in sexual response
+- Aiding in sexual response and satisfaction

 - Assisting in guiding the baby out during delivery

 - Stress Incontinence: Accidental urine (or fecal) leakage during forceful movements like coughing, laughing, sneezing, or impact exercise

 - Pelvic Organ Prolapse: When one or more of the pelvic organs descends lower than its normal position (sometimes through the vaginal or rectal openings in the most extreme cases).
 It may feel like a heavy, bowling ball feeling between the legs.
 Pain during intercourse could also be a symptom.